 Yes.
 According to the law 5% of the claim is minimum counter-security.
 Usually Estonian Court appoints counter-security in the amount of 15% of the claim.
 In case of small claims higher counter-security may be appointed at the discretion of the judge.
 Estonian law provides currently 32 000 EUR as maximum amount of counter-security.
+By recent decision of the Supreme Court, lower courts may appoint higher counter security than 32 000 EUR if this amount is clearly not sufficient to protect owners against consequences of illegal arrest.
+Consequently the arresting party may after some time face a demand for higher security than originally paid to keep the arrest in force.
 Depending on the circumstances it is possible to apply that court will not appoint counter-security - claims of crew wages are the most common in this category.